MODAODF/odfweb-compose-deployment-nginx/README.md

 Refer to the following instructions to start the service:

-1. Launch a text terminal
+1. Launch a text terminal.
 1. Change the working directory to the directory that hosts this document.
 1. Run the following commands to start the service: